ibm-cloud-docs/key-protect/manage-scc.md

 for the {{site.data.keyword.keymanagementserviceshort}} instances that you create.

+This service only supports the ability to view the results of your configuration scans in the Security and Compliance Center.
+It is not necessary to set up a collector to use configuration rules.
+{: note}

 [Config rules](#x3084914){: term}
 are used to monitor and optionally enforce the configuration standards that you want to implement across your accounts.
 To learn more about the about the